 When we first meet Maisie, she is opening her own detective agency, having worked for her mentor.
 She charms those around her — and us — right away.
 Her careful methods are described as she works with her first client and we understand she is both dedicated to finding the truth and using it to the advantage of those who need her kindness, regardless of who is paying her.

 We then learn about her background.
-Her mother died when she was young and her father concludes her best choice is to go into service as any money he had available were used to pay medical bills for her mother.
+Her mother died when she was young and her father concludes her best choice is to go into service as any money he had available had been used to pay medical bills for her mother.
 Maisie had the good fortune to be in service in a household that recognized her intelligence and encouraged her.
 She reads and studies enough to be accepted at a women’s college at Cambridge, but her work is interrupted by the war when she becomes a nurse and goes to France.

 The story returns to her detective work and that first case takes her back to her war experiences.
 Maisie shows herself to be intelligent and intrepid as she uncovers the secrets of a home for veterans who were terribly disfigured by their service.
 In the end Maisie’s own secret is revealed and she becomes more human to us, more appealing than the perfect figure she presents.